Brown Eyed Girls: 2012: Solo activities, digital single and Tonight 37.2 °C

 The members branched out to solo activities once again.
 Starting with Miryo, releasing her self- produced solo album, MIRYO a.k.a.
 JOHONEY on February 1.
 She had a rocky start with two of the songs from her album banned in broadcasting stations.
 Namely, “Revenger,” which according to SBS officials has lyrics depicting violence and the lead single "Dirty" for the lyrics of the song, containing the word, “cross-eyed” which could be perceived as a derogatory term for the disabled thus forcing Miryo to change the lyrics to be able to perform on music shows.

-On TV, Narsha made her acting debut with MBC's drama "Light and Shadow" playing the role of an aspiring singer Lee Jung Ja and followed by Ooh La La Couple as a goddess.
+On TV, Narsha made her acting debut with MBC's drama Light and Shadow playing the role of an aspiring singer Lee Jung Ja and followed by Ooh La La Couple as a goddess.
 The other members participated on reality programs.
-Gain became a CEO of a public relations company called ‘Mental Breakdown' particularly for the show, "OnStyle's Launch My Life – Ga In's Fashion King."
-While Miryo was included in Mnet's hiphop program Show me the Money, collaborating with a rookie rapper to compete against other contestants for the top spot.
-Jea also became a fixed member of Immortal Songs 2 but she later left the show due to her solo album promotions and was replaced by Narsha which later on left the show also due to her musical "When A Man Loves."
+Gain became a CEO of a public relations company called ‘Mental Breakdown' particularly for the show, OnStyle's Launch My Life – Ga In's Fashion King.
+Miryo was cast for Mnet's hip-hop program Show Me the Money, collaborating with a rookie rapper to compete against other contestants for the top spot.
+JeA also became a fixed member of Immortal Songs 2, but she later left the show due to her solo album promotions and was replaced by Narsha which later on left the show also due to her musical When A Man Loves.

 On July 17, Brown Eyed Girls released their digital single "The Original" of the hybrid soul genre – the genre the girls originally debuted with.
 It has two tracks, "Come with Me" and the single "A Midsummer Night's Dream", intended to be a gift to fans who were still supporting the group despite it not being active.
 It was produced and composed by JeA.
 No promotional activities were done.
 Gain released her second mini-album on October 5 Talk About S with the lead single "Bloom".
 The song won the top spot on M!
 Countdown.
 JeA also pre-released the track "Let's Hug" on December 28 from her upcoming solo album.
 Before the year ended, fans of Brown Eyed Girls were finally able to see all four members up on stage together once again for their 19+ Rated ‘Tonight 37.2 °C‘ concert.